noprojects/noprojects.net/README.md

+# NoProjects

-# NoProjects is a open sourced website for the portfolios of myself, minfs, zumo and jjito123.
+## NoProjects is an open sourced website for the portfolios of myself, minfs, zumoarikuTM and jjito123.

-### Before you post an issue, read below.
+### Before posting an issue, please take a look at the answers to common questions below.

-The website isn't made for mobile, and probably never will.
+~ The website isn't made for mobile, and probably never will.

-As of writing this message, the website isn't finished, and probably not for a while.
+~ As of writing this message, the website isn't finished, and probably not for a while.

-Nobody here actually has any projects to be put in the website as of now, but we are thinking of creating a group project soon.
+~ Nobody here actually has any projects to be put in the website as of now, but we are thinking of creating a group project soon.

-This website was bought from NameCheap
+~ This website was bought from NameCheap

+~ If you would like to learn more about the website, or get news about updates, please join the Discord.
+  If you want EARLY ACCESS SHIT (LIKE WHILE THE WEBSITE IS BEING MADE) join the Patreon.
+Please don't join the Patreon just because you have money.
+(Lookin at you peebox.)

+~ I know a domain that looks like noprojects.net/vito/vito is really silly, but the first 'vito' is literally a folder lmao.
+I'll move everything from the folders and into the main directory once I'm done with the site, so that it looks like noprojects.net/vito

-Thanks for reading.
+### Thanks for reading.